apache/fluo-website/pages/how-to-contribute.md

 Contributions can be made to the following repositories.
 This page contains general instructions for all repositories.
-Each repository also has a `CONTRIBUTING.md` file containing instructions specifaclly for it.
+Each repository also has a `CONTRIBUTING.md` file containing instructions specifically for it.
 For the links columns below, `I` is for issues and `C` is for CONTRIBUTING.md.

 | Repository        | Links           | Description
 | ----------------- | --------------- | -----------